Student Stewards Program

 Being outdoors promotes personal and community well-being.
 Simply put, kids who go outside are healthier.
 Truckee Meadows Parks Foundation raises awareness and provides opportunities to better take care of these vital public spaces.
 It promotes a sense of place and community, and a connection to our natural environment.

 Our curriculum uses Next Generation Science Standards (NGSS) and Common Core English, Language Arts, and Mathematics standards.
 We can tailor our lessons to specific standards that teachers want to cover.

 Lesson 1: 1-1 ½ -hour introduction in the classroom,

 Lesson 3: 1-1 ½ -hour conclusion/math session in the classroom.

-We have four modules and can cater to all grade levels.
+We have multiple modules to choose from and can cater to all grade levels.
 For details, click here.

 What is the cost?

 The program is free for schools with a majority free-reduced lunch student population (50.1% or more).
 There is a small participation fee of $5 a student for schools below that percentage.

 We focus on schools near or adjacent to parks in order to walk to the park and eliminate transportation costs.
 If you are interested in creating an Student Stewards Program-driven field trip, please contact us for details.

 What do teachers have to say about the program?